IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 * Our solution differentiates from others by providing a real-time translator for all connected users with proper models’ computing resources delegation and accuracy.

-# **Week2**
+# **Week #2**

 During week 2 we conducted several meetings and discussed crucial aspects of out project: process workflow, technologies we are going to use, research that is required for successful result, roles in team and responsibilities of each member.

-## **Tech Stack and Team Allocation**
+## Tech Stack and Team Allocation

 **Polina Zelenskaya** - team leader that manages all communication within the team.
 Also, one of machine learning engineers and responsible for research behind voice